Rammeta/Rammeta/README.md

-Here are some ideas to get you started:
+Here are some things about:

 - 🔭 I’m currently working on Proz
 - 🌱 I’m currently learning JavaScript